Stoney & Meatloaf: Re-releases

 The album was re-released several times with a different track listing under the title Featuring Stoney and Meat Loaf.
 Firstly in 1978 and 1979 on the Prodigal label (PDL 2010) and again in 1986 on Tamla Motown (ZL 72217).
 The album contained most (but not all) of the tracks on the original album; "(I'd Love to Be) As Heavy as Jesus" and "Game of Love" were not on the reissue.
 In addition to three new tracks ("Stone Heart", "Who is the Leader of the People" and "Everything Under the Sun"), some songs appear in different versions and in some cases, different song titles.

-The album is being released on CD for the first time in remastered 2-disc form by Real Gone Music and Second Disc Records in 2022.
+The album is being released on CD for the first time in remastered two-disc form by Real Gone Music and Second Disc Records in 2022.
 The release will contain a selection of bonus tracks including new mixes of the additional songs originally released on the 1978 reissue of the album, as well as both sides of Stoney's solo single for Motown, and unreleased outtakes from Stoney's solo sessions.

+What You See Is What You Get is the first single by duo Stoney & Meatloaf.
+It was released ahead of the release of the duo's only album Stoney & Meatloaf in 1971.
+The song peaked on the R&B chart at number 36.